vaishaligupta28/DataStructure-AlgorithmPractise/src/main/java/org/example/sorting/Sorting.md

 ## Selection Sort
-Selecting the minimum of the set in each iteration and then swapping that minimum position with the current's index position.
+Selecting the minimum of the set in each iteration and then swapping that minimum position with the current index position.

 Approach:
 - Gets minimum of the set